NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 ## Installation

 ### conda
 All dependencies for these examples can be installed with conda.
-CUDA versions 10.1, 10.2, and 11.0 are supported currently.
+CUDA versions 10.1 and 10.2 are supported currently.

 ```bash
 conda env create --name rapidgenomics -f conda/rapidgenomics_cuda10.2.yml
 conda activate rapidgenomics
 python -m ipykernel install --user --display-name "Python (rapidgenomics)"
 ```
 If installing for a system running a CUDA 10.1 driver, use `conda/rapidgenomics_cuda10.1.yml`.
-For CUDA 11, use `conda/rapidgenomics_cuda11.yml`.

 After installing the necessary dependencies, you can just run `jupyter lab`.